Mmmm...cheese fondues, also known as holy-moly, creamy, melty, cozy, winter comfort in a pot.

 Add your flour or cornstarch and mix well until blended

 Add your cheese gradually, stirring slowly after each addition

 Transfer your cheese mixture to your fondue pot

 Serve with cubed French bread, cut vegetables such as broccoli or cauliflower or apple and pear slices.
 Enjoy!

 Hint: If your cheese turns lumpy add a few drops of lemon juice.
 The acid in the lemon juice will help break down the stringiness of the cheese.

 The Charming Inns of Alberta, Inns and small hotels offer some of the best winter comfort food in Alberta.
 From apres ski appetizers to perfectly grilled meats drizzled in rich flavourful sauces, the cuisine at our Inns and small hotels are sure to satisfy.
 Bed and breakfast stays are amongst the most popular of our specials and packages.
-The Heartwood Inn and Spa in Drumheller boasts of their stuff french toast, while the Georgetown Inn in Canmore offers two for one breakfasts until mid December.
-From Banff to Waterton Lakes, Cypress HIlls to Jasper your tastebuds are in for a treat at our Inns and small hotels in Alberta.
+The Heartwood Inn and Spa in Drumheller boasts of their stuff french toast, while the Georgetown Inn in Canmore offers two for one breakfast until mid-December.
+From Banff to Waterton Lakes, Cypress Hills to Jasper your taste buds are in for a treat at our Inns and small hotels in Alberta.